In This Article

-It's becoming more and more common to get invited to an after-wedding brunch, which happens the morning after a couple says "I do."
-And if you've been invited to one as part of a larger wedding weekend, you're probably wondering what you're supposed to wear, which is understandable.
-Brunch generally goes hand-in-hand with casual, but for a wedding, the dress code suddenly becomes a little unclear.
+It's becoming more and more common to get invited to a post-wedding brunch, which happens the morning after a couple says "I do."
+If you've been received an invitation to one as part of a larger wedding weekend, you're probably wondering what's appropriate to wear.
+Brunch tends to be a casual affair, but when it's a wedding brunch, the dress code suddenly becomes a little unclear.

-When trying to decide what to wear, you should keep a few things in mind.
-For one, even if it's a fancier brunch, it's definitely going to be more casual than the wedding.
-Additionally, this is going to take place the morning after you've partied all night.
-In other words, you're going to be tired (and maybe a little hungover), so even if you want to look nice comfort is important here.
-Opt for a look that is relaxed and practical for an event happening before lunchtime, but one that still looks put together and stylish.
+When trying to decide what to wear to a post-wedding brunch as a guest, you should keep a few things in mind: First and foremost, even if it's a fancier brunch, it's definitely going to be more casual than the wedding, which means floor-length gowns, high heels, and suit jackets aren't required.
+What's more, this event takes place the morning after everyone's partied all night.
+In other words, you're going to be tired (and maybe a little hungover), so comfort is important here.
+Opt for a look that is relaxed and practical, but still looks put together and stylish.

 Meet the Expert

-- Lesley Brickman is an LA-based luxury bridal stylist and owner of The One Gown.
+- Lesley Brickman is a Los Angeles-based luxury bridal stylist and owner of The One Gown.
 She is a wedding gown scholar who helps brides, mothers of the bride/groom, and wedding guests shop for their perfect looks.

 - LaTonya Turnage of Elite Secrets Bridal is a full-time fashion entrepreneur who worked as a makeup artist before turning to bridal styling.

-For more specific advice, we've consulted with two expert stylists who offer some easy-to-copy outfit ideas for your next day after brunch.
+For more specific advice, we've consulted with two expert stylists who offer some easy-to-copy outfit ideas to wear to a post-wedding brunch.

-How to Decide What to Wear to a Day After Brunch
+How to Decide What to Wear to a Post-Wedding Brunch

 Based on the Season

 Turange also advises that colors should be based on the season.
 For cooler months, like in the fall and winter, opt for darker hues like navy blue, black, burgundy, or hunter green.
-For warmer months, light colors like pale blue, pink, lavender, cream, and yellow are nice.
+For warmer months, light colors like pale blue, pink, lavender, cream, and yellow are nice options.

 Based on the Venue